-The time signatures, notes' values and colourings are as in the original manuscript, apart from:

-- the perfect breves are dotted. - ties are used for notes' values not exactly representable
+The time signatures, keys, notes' values, accidentals and colourings are as in the original manuscript, except that the perfect breves and the perfect brevis rests are dotted.

-The C clefs are transposed to the G clef and the modern Tenor clef.
+The C clefs are transposed in G and modern tenor clefs

 Instead of marking the "ligaturæ" with the usual square brackets, I tried to keep their original shape, as far as possible in the score alignment, to make them more visible.
 To represent the notes' values I used the following rules (simplifying the old ones):